Category:Scraping Tools

 Then, you're in the right place.

-The table above compares ZenRows with five tested alternatives based on independent benchmark data run across Amazon, Indeed, GitHub, Zillow, Capterra, Google, and X (Twitter).
-ScrapFly couldn’t be tested due to SMS verification requirements.
+The table above compares ZenRows with six tested alternatives based on independent benchmark data from best web scraping APIs run across Amazon, Indeed, GitHub, Zillow, Capterra, Google, and X (Twitter).

 What ZenRows Does Well